I just watched an annoying movie; REFLECTIONS IN A GOLDEN EYE.

 It’s based on a novel by Carson McCullers.
 Ms. McCullers is one of my favorite writers.
 Her characters are quite “of the South”, even when she writes of New York City.
 Her characters are literate in their self-selected, tightly-bordered turfs.
-They are flawed, usually fatally (if not to them, then the other people in their lives).
+They are flawed, usually fatally (if not to them, then to the other people in their lives).
 The lands and times outside their intellectual stomping-ground plumb evade them.
 Ms. McCullers’ southern tales range from warm to hot in any way you’d like to take that.
 If you have not read THE HEART IS A LONELY HUNTER, MEMBER OF THE WEDDING, THE BALLAD OF SAD CAFÉ, or REFLECTIONS IN A GOLDEN EYE, I would suggest you mosey with dispatch (no need to run, we’re in the South here) and do so.

-The film is directed by John Huston.
+This film is directed by John Huston.
 Depending on what day you ask me, THE MALTESE FALCON might be my favorite movie.
 As far as establishing Mr. Huston’s greatness as a director, he could have stopped right there…but I’m glad he didn’t.
 THE MAN WHO WOULD BE KING, KEY LARGO, NIGHT OF THE IGUANA, THE TREASURE OF SIERRA MADRE, and THE AFRICAN QUEEN all bring my channel-surfing to a complete and completely happy halt.